ObaidaMuqbel/Operating-Systems-Technical-Journal/index.md

 Phase 6 – Performance Evaluation & Analysis
 6.1 Testing Methodology
 Baseline and load tests were conducted for each workload.
-Values were derived from representative test runs.
+Values were derived from representative test runs rather than repeated statistical sampling.

 6.2 Performance Data & Visualisation
 Subsystem	Tool	Metric	Result